On reconstructing Morse functions with prescribed level sets on $3$-dimensional manifolds and a necessary and sufficient condition for the reconstruction: Introduction.

-We assume fundamental knowledge on closed surfaces here.
-However, we review and introduce several properties and we also introduce elementary and numerical topological invariants $P(S)$ and $P_{\rm o}(S)$ for closed surfaces $S$ which may not be connected. \begin{itemize} \item A closed and connected surface $S$ is diffeomorphic to a connected sum $({\sharp}_{j_1=1}^{l_1} (S^1 \times S^1)) {\sharp} ({\sharp}_{j_2=1}^{l_2} {{\mathbb{R}}P}^2)$. \item In the previous scene, $S$ is orientable if and only if $l_2=0$ and $S$ is a sphere if and only if $l_1=l_2=0$.
+We review and introduce several properties on closed surfaces.
+We also introduce elementary and numerical topological invariants $P(S)$ and $P_{\rm o}(S)$ for closed surfaces $S$ which may not be connected. \begin{itemize} \item A closed and connected surface $S$ is diffeomorphic to a connected sum $({\sharp}_{j_1=1}^{l_1} (S^1 \times S^1)) {\sharp} ({\sharp}_{j_2=1}^{l_2} {{\mathbb{R}}P}^2)$. \item In the previous scene, $S$ is orientable if and only if $l_2=0$ and $S$ is a sphere if and only if $l_1=l_2=0$.
 If $S$ is non-orientable, then we can choose $l_1=0$. \item In the previous representations, the integer $l_2=0$ gives a topological invariant for closed, connected and orientable surfaces $S$.
-Let $P(S):=l_2=0$ for a closed, connected, and orientable surface $S$.
-The integer $l_1$ also gives a topological invariant for closed, connected and orientable surfaces, the so-called ({\it orientable}) {\it genus} of a closed, connected and non-orientable surface $S$, and we do not use this invariant in the present paper. \\ The integer $l_2$ also gives a topological invariant for closed, connected, and non-orientable surfaces $S$ under the constraint that $l_1=0$ and in such a case, let $P(S):=l_2${\rm :} this is the so-called {\it non-orientable genus} of a closed, connected and non-orientable surface $S$. \item We can extend $P(S)$ for closed surfaces $S$ which may not be connected, in the additive way, canonically.
-In other words, for the disjoint union $S={\sqcup}_{j=1}^{l_0} S_{\rm c,j}$ of $l_0>0$ closed and connected surfaces $S_{\rm c,j}$, $P(S)={\Sigma}_{j=1}^{l_0} P(S_{\rm c,j})$.
-The integer $P(S)$ gives a numerical topological invariant for closed surfaces. \item Let $P_{\rm o}(S) \leq P(S)$ denote the number of connected components $S_{{\rm c}}$ of the closed surface $S$ such that $P(S_{{\rm c}})$ is odd.
-This is also a numerical topological invariant for closed surfaces. \end{itemize}
+Let $P(S):=l_2=0$ for a closed, connected, and orientable surface $S$ and in this situation, $l_1$ gives a topological invariant for closed, connected and orientable surfaces $S${\rm :} this is the so-called ({\it orientable}) {\it genus} of a closed, connected and orientable surface $S$.
+The integer $l_2$ also gives a topological invariant for closed, connected, and non-orientable surfaces $S$ under the constraint that $l_1=0$ and in this scene, let $P(S):=l_2${\rm :} this is the so-called {\it non-orientable genus} of a closed, connected and non-orientable surface $S$. \item We can extend $P(S)$ for closed surfaces $S$ which may not be connected, in the additive way, canonically.
+In other words, for the disjoint union $S={\sqcup}_{j=1}^l S_{{\rm c},j}$ of $l_0>0$ closed and connected surfaces $S_{{\rm c},j}$, $P(S)={\Sigma}_{j=1}^l P(S_{{\rm c},j})$ .
+The integer $P(S)$ gives a numerical topological invariant for closed surfaces $S$. \item Let $P_{\rm o}(S) \leq P(S)$ denote the number of connected components $S_{{\rm c},j}$ of the closed surface $S={\sqcup}_{j=1}^l S_{{\rm c},j}$ with $P(S_{{\rm c},j})$ being odd. \end{itemize}

 Theorem \ref{thm:1} is our main result. \begin{Thm}[An extension of \cite{kitazawa2}] Problem \ref{prob:1} is solved affirmatively in the case $m=3$ if and only if the following hold. \begin{enumerate} \item The value $P_{\rm o}(F_b)-P_{\rm o}(F_a)$ is even.
 This is equivalent to the fact that the closed surface $F_a \sqcup F_b$ is the boundary of some $3$-dimensional compact and connected manifold{\rm :} in short two closed surfaces $F_a$ and $F_b$ are {\it cobordant}. \item Both the relations $P_{\rm o}(F_b) \leq P(F_a)$ and $P_{\rm o}(F_a) \leq P(F_b)$ hold. \end{enumerate} \end{Thm}